rancher/rio/README.md

 ```

 Use those two command to either access the server from the CLI or add another node to the cluster.
+If you are root
+on the host that is running the Rio server, `rio login` is not required.

 The state of the server will be in `/var/lib/rancher/rio/server` or `${HOME}/.rancher/rio/server` if running as non-root.
 For more robust HA setups that state can be moved to MySQL or etcd (this is still in the works).
 The state of the agent